aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/object.md

 ## Struct `ObjectId`

-Type safe way of designate an object as at this address.
+Type safe way of designating an object as at this address.

 <pre><code><b>struct</b> <a href="object.md#0x1_object_ObjectId">ObjectId</a> <b>has</b> <b>copy</b>, drop, store